 Debt consolidation is a way of grouping multiple types of debt, such as credit cards, overdrafts and loans into one, easy-to-manage loan.
 A debt consolidation loan could help when trying to manage your finances.
+You may find that debt consolidation isn't right for you, in which case you might find a bad credit loan or an unsecured loan better suited for you.

 Although you’ll still have the same amount of debt, combining it under one loan could save you money on interest and reduce your monthly repayments.